chihhsiangsu/session-notebook/shell-and-git/shell-and-git.md

 ### Step 5

 Create the pull request, check it, merge the new branch with the main branch when it seems ok

+### Step 6

+Pull the remote repository back to the local repository by git pull origin main